 In this guide, we’ll be comparing the Gen II LT1, which was produced during the 1992-97 model years.
-We also take a look at how the modern day LS fares against the Gen V LT1 later in our guide.
+We also take a look at how the modern-day LS fares against the Gen V LT1 later in our guide.

 It may be an old video, but it’s certainly a classic.
 Get some early inspiration with this ridiculous twin-turbo LS1 in an R34 Skyline!
 If you want to build something similar, you can check out our LS1 turbo kit guide.